tqdm/tqdm/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A good progress bar is a useful progress bar.
 To be useful, ``tqdm`` displays
-statistics and uses smart algorithms to predict that will try to automagically
+statistics and uses smart algorithms to predict and to automagically adapt to
-adapt to all your use cases with no or minimal configuration.
+all your use cases with no or minimal configuration.

 However, there is one thing that ``tqdm`` cannot do: choose a pertinent
 progress indicator.
+To display a useful progress bar, it is very important that
-This is your job to ensure that you supply ``tqdm`` with the
+you ensure that you supply ``tqdm`` with the most pertinent progress indicator,
-most pertinent indicator, which will reflect most accurately the current state
+which will reflect most accurately the current state of your program.
-of your program.
-Usually, a good way is to preprocess quickly to first evaluate
+Usually, a good way is to preprocess quickly to first evaluate the total amount
-the total amount of work to do before beginning the real processing.
+of work to do before beginning the real processing.

 To illustrate the importance of a good progress indicator, let's take the
 following example: you want to walk through all files of a directory and
 process their contents to do your biddings.

-Here's the basic code:
+Here is a basic program to do that:

 .. code:: python